TheMightyAmondee/GoodbyeAmericanEnglish/README.md

 To break it down:

 The PreserveType is the preserve to change.
-Either: "Juice", "Wine", "Pickles", "Jelly", "Roe", "Wild Honey" or "Honey".
-Edits for "Wild Honey" replaces the entire object name.
+Either: "Juice", "Wine", "Pickles", "Jelly", "Roe" or "Honey".

 The EditType can be one of "prefix" or "suffix".
 Basically, put the preserve word before "prefix" or after "suffix" the object name.
-Either will replace the entire name for "Wild Honey".

 E.g "PP_Jelly": "suffix/Jam"